OctopusDeploy/docs/docs/shared-content/structured-configuration-variables.include.md

   key: DEV1234567
 ```

 You can also replace an entire object.
-For the example above, you could set Octopus Variable `weatherApi` to a value of `{"url":"test.weather.com","key":"TEST7654321"}`, which will result in this:
+For the example above, you could set Octopus variable `weatherApi` to a value of `{"url":"test.weather.com","key":"TEST7654321"}`, which will result in this:

 **Replaced Hierarchical JSON**
 ```json